The Fibonacci sequence is a series of numbers that describe the natural world and are used in technical analysis to plot stock chart patterns.

 What are the Fibonacci extension levels?

 The Fibonacci extension levels are 23.6%, 38.2%, 50%, and 61.8%.
-Fibonacci extension levels are used to identify where the stock has stopped falling, and then the Fibonacci sequence is used to predict how far it will rally from that point.
-The Fibonacci levels for an extension can be used to draw a line from the trough of the stock price to the previous peak and then use the Fibonacci sequence to predict how far the stock will rebound.
+These levels are used to identify where the stock has stopped falling, and then the Fibonacci sequence is used to predict how far it will rally from that point.
+The Fibonacci levels for an extension can be used to draw a line from the stock price’s trough to the previous peak and then use the Fibonacci sequence to predict how far the stock will rebound.

 Using a Fibonacci fan trading strategy